rabea-al/readme-agent/README.md

 > `http://localhost:8888/lab?token=YOUR_SECRET_TOKEN`

 **Agent Process:**
-1. Extracts category information for "SENDGRID".
+1. Extracts category (component library) information for "SENDGRID".
 2. Retrieves details for the first component (`SendGridSendEmail`) and captures its screenshot.
 3. Retrieves details for the second component (`SendgridParseExtractEmail`) and captures its screenshot.
 4. Fetches the README template from a GitHub raw URL.